matthewcarbone/hdspin/README.md

 # License

 The hdspin code is released under a 3-clause BSD license.
-Hosted codes are contained locally as per the permissive terms of the associated licenses.
+Hosted codes are contained locally as per the permissive terms of the associated licenses (check out this explicitly clear [blog post](https://levelofindirection.com/blog/unit-testing-in-cpp-and-objective-c-just-got-ridiculously-easier-still.html) regarding the Catch library for more details, if you're interested).
 This includes nlohmann's [Json](https://github.com/nlohmann/json) header, as well as [Catch2](https://github.com/catchorg/Catch2), [CLI11](https://github.com/CLIUtils/CLI11) and the [Arbitrary Precision](https://www.codeproject.com/Articles/5319814/Arbitrary-Precision-Easy-to-use-Cplusplus-Library) library.

 # Funding acknowledgement